mietek/pol/README.md

 I would guess that your dictionary will average several hundred entries.
 Even a small amount of data seems to generate a large number of fields - to mention one source.
 However some applications need much larger vocabularies.
 Perhaps you need to identify one of 10,000 customers; or maybe you want the symbols for 104 elements available; or the names of 1000 approved additives.

 Clearly such volume must be stored on disk.
-Also clearly, you don't want to have to search disk explicitely.
+Also clearly, you don't want to have to search disk explicitly.
 There is a gratifyingly effective solution: If you can't find the word in the core dictionary, and it's not a number, search a block on disk.
 Now the question reduces to: Which block?

 Establish a field called CONTEXT.
 Treat it like you did a block address: it both identifies a block and suggests where it might be in core.
 Search this block.
 By changing CONTEXT you can search different disk dictionaries.
 By linking several blocks together, you can search larger amounts of disk; or search several dictionaries in sequence.